flyingcatok/loadbalancing/README.md

 Build Path -> Configure Build Path.
 Then add all .jar files in ./lib to the library.

 This code is only for study and research use.
-If you have any questions, please contact me via fshi@bu.edu.
+If you have any questions, please contact me via fshi @ bu.edu.

 May 9, 2014